 - For added flavor and taste, fennel powder or saunf powder can also be added.

-This Koraishutir Kochuri post from the blog archives first published in October 2013 has been updated and republished on December 2022.
+This Koraishutir Kochuri Recipe from the archives was first published in June 2013.
+It has been updated and republished in March 2024.

 I must say all the recipes are simple to prepare and yummy to taste ????